6 min read · Hardie

 Key takeaways

-- Premium 100% acrylic is the right product category
+- Premium 100% acrylic latex is the only durable category for field-painted Hardie

-- Sherwin-Williams Emerald, Benjamin Moore Aura proven choices
+- Sherwin-Williams Emerald/Duration and Benjamin Moore Aura/Regal Select are proven CA choices

 FAQ